vedantchandra/starwave/README.md

 # starwave

-modeling resolved stellar populations with bayesian inference
+fitting the stellar birth function of resolved stellar populations with bayesian inference

-work in progress. kindly contact the authors to ascertain the current stage of development.
+currently version 0.0, so we don't recommend using this yet!